Hyderabad’s Metro is a rapid transit system for the city of Hyderabad in Andhra Pradesh, India.

-The Hyderabad Metro will be an elevated system with a nine metre-wide bridge structure.
-The bridge will run from the central median of the road and will have two tracks.
+The Hyderabad Metro is an elevated system with a 9m-wide bridge structure.
+The bridge extends from the central median of the road and houses two tracks.

-The tracks will be of 1,435mm standard gauge.
-The system's electrical traction will be of DC 750V and power will be supplied through the third rail.
-Continuously welded rails will be laid to minimise the noise levels.
+The tracks are of 1,435mm standard gauge.
+The system’s electrical traction is of DC 750V and power is supplied through the third rail.
+Continuously welded rails are laid to minimise the noise levels.

-Trains will be operating at a top speed of 80km/h.
-Locomotives will be air-conditioned and will include automatic doors and other safety features.
+Trains are operating at a top speed of 80km/h.
+Locomotives are air-conditioned and include automatic doors and other safety features.

-The metro system will also have a feeder bus service.
-The buses will be air-conditioned and will connect nearby lanes, businesses and other popular destinations.
-Smart card-based automatic ticketing and gate systems are planned for the metro.
+The metro system also has a feeder bus service.
+The buses are air-conditioned and connect nearby lanes, businesses and other popular destinations.
+Smart card-based automatic ticketing and gate systems have been planned for the metro.

 Signalling, communications and contractors

-Trains will have automated systems, such as automatic train control and automatic train protection.
+Trains have automated systems that include train control and train protection.
 Automatic train operation will also be upgraded.